House sets up Senate shutdown showdown - NewsBreak

 Only one Republican Rep. Adam Kinzinger (Ill.) supported the bill, which now goes to the Senate.
 A number of conservative GOP lawmakers have sought to tie the legislation to a push to defund President Biden ’s COVID-19 vaccinate-or-test mandate for large employers.

-Speaker Nancy Pelosi (D-Calif) criticized the Republican-led push ahead of the vote on Thursday afternoon, claiming those behind the effort wanted to shut down “science.”COVID-19 omicron variant found in Colorado
+Speaker Nancy Pelosi (D-Calif) criticized the Republican-led push ahead of the vote on Thursday afternoon, claiming those behind the effort wanted to shut down “science.”Minnesota man tests positive for omicron after visiting NY for convention

 “How do they explain to the public that they’re shutting down government because they don’t want people to get vaccinated?”
 Pelosi said at a press briefing in the Capitol.